oraidex/Gravity-Bridge/docs/design/overview.md

 - `Counterpart` - to a `Voucher` is the locked ETH token in the contract
 - `Delegate keys` - when an `Operator` sets up the `Eth Signer` and `Oracle` they assign `Delegate Keys` by sending a message containing these keys using their `Validator` address.
 There is one delegate Ethereum key, used for signing messages on Ethereum and representing this `Validator` on Ethereum and one delegate Cosmos key that is used to submit `Oracle` messages.
 - `Gravity Contract` - The `Gravity Contract` is the Ethereum contract that holds all of the Gravity bridge bunds on the Ethereum side.
 It contains a representation of the cosmos validator set using `Delegate Keys` and normalized powers.
 For example if a validator has 5% of the Cosmos chain validator power, their delegate key will have 5% of the voting power in the `Gravity Contract` these value are regularly updated to keep the Cosmos and Ethereum chain validator sets in sync.
+- `GravityERC721 Contract` - Ethereum contract that holds Ethereum-originated ERC721 tokens transfered to Cosmos.
+Unlocking NFTs is only possible by making an arbitrary logic call from the `Gravity Contract`.

 The _Operator_ is the key unit of trust here.
 Each operator is responsible for maintaining 4 secure processes: